 COVID-19 and Pharma

-Due to the global pandemic, the pharmaceutical industry has seen both positive and negative changes.
+Due to the global pandemic, pharmacies for psoriasis and many others in the pharmaceutical industry have seen both positive and negative changes.

 A few positive changes the industry is seeing is that: big name pharma companies including Gilead and Bayer are working to produce drugs that help fight the virus.
 Some companies have seen an increase in sales of their certain drugs.
 For example, Pfizer has seen an increase in sales from their pneumonia vaccine, Prevnar 13, due to the fact that coronavirus can lead to pneumonia.
 One last positive change is that companies are working to make their drugs more affordable for their patients who have been financially burdened from the pandemic.
 An example of this, is the company Eli Lilly who has implemented a solution center for their diabetic patients in need of insulin.
 “Patients are encouraged to call the Lilly Diabetes Solution Center, where they can talk through various options with advisers, such as switching to the appropriate generic or limiting monthly prescription costs, to ensure there is no interruption to their supply of diabetes medication.”.

 However, due to the global pandemic, coronavirus has also impacted the pharma industry negatively because abandonment rates are growing even higher.
 Due to the fact that COVID-19 has affected so many individuals financially, many people are having to cut their spending on certain things, like paying for prescriptions.
 During the COVID-19 pandemic, dermatology medications and other specialty drugs are getting abandoned at higher rates because they are very expensive and difficult to administer.